Roy Keane: Post-retirement

 Keane has reiterated his displeasure with the attitude and selection policy of the FAI.
 In March 2007, Keane claimed that several Republic of Ireland players get picked solely based on their media exposure and that the organisation was biased towards players originating from Dublin or other regions of Leinster: "Once you keep playing them on the reputation they've built up through the media or because they do lots of interviews, then it's wrong.
 There's a fine line between loyalty and stupidity."
 Keane claimed that Sunderland player Liam Miller was not picked because he was from Cork and that players with significant potential were failing to get picked for the national team.
 He also alleged that the FAI were incompetent in the running of their affairs.

 Keane was involved in further controversy in the wake of Ireland's defeat by France in the qualification 2010 World Cup play-off.
 During an Ipswich Town press conference on 20 November 2009, Keane was critical of the Irish reaction to the Thierry Henry handball incident.
 His response included criticisms of the Irish team's defence and the FAI authorities.

+Player profile

+"I learned a lot of him [Keane] watching him and competing against him.
+For a long time he was the strongest if not one of the best box-to-box midfielders.
+He was a leader.
+He's someone who dominated the Premier League level for so long.
+Real challenge and a real experience to play against them, and someone who as a footballer I've got the utmost respect for."

+"There's not many better than Roy Keane when I judge a midfielder.
+I think football's in a place where you get more praise and respect now if you're a moment's player.
+But if you look at the detail of a performance, in and out of possession, leadership, all the components... there's not many better than Roy Keane.
+When I judge a midfielder, he was always in the right position.
+He was tough.
+He could run past you, he could run off you, he could recover and get back.
+His short game was underrated in my opinion because he could break lines with his passing, he could change the play, he scored a lot of important goals at key times."